 Not everyone finds Christmas songs a burden, however.
-When we enjoy music, it can stimulate the release of a neurotransmitter called dopamine.
-This chemical plays an important role in our cognitive, emotional and behavioural functioning and is linked to our reward response and feelings of pleasure.
+When we enjoy music, it can release dopamine.
+This chemical plays an important role in our thinking, our emotions and our behaviour - it's rewarding ourselves and feeling pleasure.

 "Music is also a great way to bond and connect with people, something that is good for our moods and positivity," says Johnson.
 "Listening to your favourite Christmas tunes may inspire you to sing out loud and dance around, leading to the release of mood-boosting chemicals such as serotonin, dopamine and endorphins.

 "The feeling of nostalgia and traditions can be a real mood enhancer and a comfort," she adds.
 "Music can evoke good memories too."

 What to do if you hate Christmas music

 It can be difficult to get a break from Christmas songs at this time of year - but there are ways to give yourself a break if you are struggling.

 Shop with headphones in